solfang/solfang.github.io/_posts/2021-02-06-BDO-truevalue.md

 __Step 3)__ Next-best recipe?
 We'll skip this step for now and assume the baseline profit is 0.

 __Step 4)__ Profit created by processing milk into cheese?
 We assume cheese is priced at `5,950` silver.
 One milk turns into 2.5 cheese.
-The profit per craft is `(2.5 * CheesePrice  * Tax) - MilkPrice = (2.5 * 5,950 * 0.845) - 0 = 12.5k`.
-Note that as described above, the rare material milk has a (temporary) cost of 0 in the calculation.
-Since we used one milk the profit per craft (`12.5k`) also the true value of milk when turned into cheese.
+The profit per craft is `2.5 * CheesePrice  * Tax = 2.5 * 5,950 * 0.845 = 12.5k`.
+Since we used one milk, the true value of milk when turned into cheese is `12.5k / 1 = 12.5k`.
-<span style="color:#666666">Side note: If we are using the cheese to cook, the tax can be omitted.
-Although, taxing the cheese even when using it to cook is also fine as long as it's also taxed (as an input cost) in the cooking calculation.</span>

 I omitted **step 3)** for the sake of simplicity before.
 We'll now repeat the calculation with it included.
-<span style="color:#666666">Side note: I'll also assume that our drying mastery (for cheese) is the same as our shaking mastery (for dough).
+<span style="color:#828282">Side note: I'll also assume that our drying mastery (for cheese) is the same as our shaking mastery (for dough).
 If it was not, we'd have to calculate on a per-hour basis instead of a per-craft basis to include the difference in processing speed.
 But who has time for that? :)  </span

 Step 3: Next-best recipe?
-Processing dough at `20 mil/h` at 10k crafts per hour, which results in `20m / 10k = 2k` profit per craft.
+Processing dough at `20 mil/h`.
+At 10k crafts per hour, which results in `20m / 10k = 2k` profit per craft.
 This leaves `12.5k - 2k = 10.5k` profit per craft and therefore `10.5k` value per milk.
 Compare that to the `12.5k` before factoring in processing time.
-You'll notice that the new value is actually slightly below the maximum market price for milk (`10.5k` < `10.8k`).
+You'll notice that the new value is actually slightly below the maximum market price of milk (`10.5k` < `10.8k`).
 In this case, buying milk, processing it into cheese and selling the cheese would be a loss, given that we could process dough for `20 mil/h` instead.
 In other words, processing milk into cheese makes less than `20 mil/h` (our baseline profit) and you should ask yourself if that's a good use of milk.
 To be fair, the cheese price is rather low in this example.

 <img src="/files/bdo_truevalue/notstonks.jpg" height="200">